Do Go On - 338 - A Brief History of Aviation (with Midflight Brawl)

 That's too much.

-Bucky Buckle.
+Bucky Buckel.

 No, actually, I don't hate it.

-I started noticing a lot of ARIA awards and gold records.
+And when I was measuring up his basement, started to notice a lot of ARIA awards and gold records.

 And it turned out he was in John Farnham's band.